getting started with prayer & fasting

-Welcome to 14 Days of Prayer and Fasting.
-We start the year by limiting distractions and turning our full attention toward God.
-We step into the glory of His Love and submit ourselves to His Wisdom.
-Through the practice of prayer and fasting, our connection with God is clarified and strengthened.
-When we say no to temporal things, we can better understand God’s heart and ways.
+Welcome to our Guide to Prayer and Fasting.
+At any point in the year, you can use this resource to set aside distractions and turn your full attention toward God.
+This guide is designed to help you step into the glory of His love and submit yourself to His wisdom.
+Through prayer and fasting, your connection with God can be clarified and strengthened.
+As you say no to temporary things, you open space to better understand God’s heart and His ways.
 He is our life and satisfaction.
-Whether you are a new believer or have been walking with God for years, you can participate in these 14 days.
+Whether you are just beginning your journey of faith or have been walking with God for years, this guide can help you draw closer to Him.

 how to engage